Asymptotic Charges and Coherent States in QCD: Asymptotic Charges for QCD

 using the standard Poisson brackets of the non-Abelian gauge theory

-The problem here is that the zero modes at the boundary correspond to a single real scalar field and not to a complex one: in the zero frequency limit the two helicities are identified and there is a miscounting of the degrees of freedom.
+The problem is that the zero modes at the boundary correspond to a single real scalar field and not to a complex one: in the zero frequency limit the two helicities are identified and there is a miscounting of the degrees of freedom.
+This problem can be solved as in \cite{He:2014cra, He:2014laa} by imposing additional constraints at the boundaries of $\mathcal{I}^+$.
+Alternatively one can add the factor of two for zero modes as was done by the authors of \cite{Gabai:2016kuf} used in the definition of the QED coherent state operator.
+We will follow a similar procedure however in our case we modify the charge, adding a factor of two for zero-modes, and leave the coherent state, and the amplitudes, unchanged.